Kozea/Radicale/DOCUMENTATION.md

 The maximum size of the request body. (bytes)

-Default: `100000000`
+Default: `100000000` (100 Mbyte)

-In case of using a reverse proxy in front of check also there related option
+In case of using a reverse proxy in front of check also there related option.

 ##### timeout